|

 entry of the judgment.

-A notice of appeal filed after the court announces a decision, sentence,
+A notice of appeal filed after the court announces a decision,

-the last such motion outstanding, or until the date of the entry
+of the last such motion outstanding, or until the date of the entry

 of the judgment of conviction, whichever is later.